goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-# Brief Summary of "Transcending Scaling Laws with 0.1% Extra Compute"

 This 2022 paper from Google introduces UL2R (UL2 Restore), a method that significantly improves large language models with minimal additional computation.
 The key idea is remarkably simple yet effective: taking a pre-trained language model (like PaLM) and continuing its training for a small number of steps using a mixture of different training objectives called "mixture-of-denoisers."